Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Trial Run Form-Image, taken from the Countdown and Form closing phase.

-Using Data Table.
+Using a Data Table.

 The Collection Object replaces the Object Array.